Close Menu

 These are the voices of the voiceless–the ones who will die trying to re-establish the world.
 Loktev frames these scenarios even more closely than Frederick Wiseman’s fly-on-the-wall procedure.
 You are placed right beside them, listening (and nearly participating) in the conversations and preparations these journalists do.
 There’s a reason why “My Undesirable Friends” is so near the action.
 Loktev revealed that initially, she hoped to have a cameraman handle the footage.
 After a meeting, someone asked Lokted if it could only be her.
 Nemzer and company were more comfortable in her presence and without another person next to her.
 So, Loktev put her phone up and never stopped recording, painting their portraits with more than just respect and admiration.
 The first half of the documentary is about immersing themselves into the independent journalism world near the invasion of Ukraine as they escape the country.

 In the first half, I felt the documentary scattered.
 But having listened to those statements in the Q&A, it changed my opinion.
 Loktev needed to find out how she would visually represent every scenario on the spot.
 Sure, it is still demanding, being five hours long.
 Yet, this composition adds to the film’s urgency and ticking time-bomb tension as, as the doc initially states, the world you saw then is no more.
 Each chapter that Loktev frames is robust.
 It grows in urgency as it runs its course.
 Her lens stays focused.
-It gets shakier as the tension increases with the uncertainty of every situation, with us watching and already knowing some of the outcomes.
+It gets shakier as the tension increases, with the uncertainty of every situation, as we watch and already know some of the outcomes.
 Yet, everyone remains controlled and persistent in communicating their message to the masses.

 “My Undesirable Friends: Part 1 – Last Air in Moscow” had its world premiere in the Main Slate of this year’s New York Film Festival.
 Follow us for more coverage.